ldapjs/node-ldapjs/docs/server.md

 ### object

-The DN the client is attempting to update (note this is the same as the `dn` property).
+The DN the client is attempting to update (this is the same as the `dn` property).

 ### changes